 Thursday, August 24, 2023

-Parashat Ki* Te’tzeh (“when you go out…”), consists of lists of commandments, some of which we have encountered earlier on in the Torah, others are repeated in a modified form, while quite a few are mentioned here for the first time.
+Parashat Ki* Te’tzeh (“when you go out…”) consists of lists of commandments, some of which we have encountered earlier in the Torah, others are repeated in a modified form, while quite a few are mentioned here for the first time.
 Whereas the previous Parasha (Shoftim) focused on national matters, here the focus is on the individuals within the nation.
-It should be noted that even though at first glance the various injunctions seem to be placed randomly, a closer study reveals them to be organized in clusters wherein there is a common theme or some other link that ties together each respective group.
-One such example, where the rulings almost form a storyline, is right at the beginning of the Parasha (21:10-23).
+It should be noted that even though, at first glance, the various injunctions seem to be placed randomly, a closer study reveals them to be organized in clusters wherein there is a common theme or some other link that ties together each respective group.
+One such example, where the rulings almost form a storyline, is found at the beginning of the Parasha (21:10-23).
 The first one is a case of a man desiring and marrying a foreign woman taken captive in war, but losing interest in her at a later stage.
 The next ruling focuses on the rights of the firstborn son of (again) an unloved wife, whose husband has another, favored, wife.
 From the firstborn son, we are taken to a command regarding a rebellious son, whom some of the sages believe to be the offspring of the foreign wife mentioned above.
 This son’s behavior makes him a ‘candidate’ for stoning, while the following statute deals with a criminal who is sentenced to hanging.
 At the very end of the Parasha (in 25:13-16), to mention another example, we read about unjust weights and measures which are detestable in YHVH’s sight (v.
 16).
-The concomitant ruling is a reference to the Amalekites, who are to be completely wiped out because of their ill-treatment of Yisrael during the Exodus, which also places them under the category of: “Anyone doing these things is hateful to YHVH your Elohim, everyone acting evilly” (v.
-16 again), although “these things” is actually in reference to using unjust weights.
+The concomitant ruling is a reference to the Amalekites, who are to be completely wiped out because they ill-treated Yisrael during the Exodus, which also places them under the category of: “Anyone doing these things is hateful to YHVH your Elohim, everyone acting evilly” (v.
+16 again), even though “these things” is actually in reference to using unjust weights.
 Parashat Ki Te’tzeh illustrates the extent of YHVH’s involvement in every aspect of the Israelites’ life - the individuals as well as the community.
 In turn, Yisrael is to live life in a manner that is worthy of Him.

 Returning to the paragraph about the "unloved woman" (literally, "hated"), it is made clear that it is incumbent upon her husband to "bestow firstborn status" on her firstborn son if she happens to have given birth to him (21:15-16).
 In Hebrew, the action of bestowing this status is contained in a single word - "ba'ker" – b.ch.r (bet, kaf/chaf, resh) – while "firstborn" is "b'chor", from which "first fruits" – bikkurim - is derived.
-Interestingly, in Modern Hebrew, this verb ("ba'ker" - "to make a firstborn") is one of the synonyms for "to prefer".
+Interestingly, in Modern Hebrew, this verb ("ba'ker" - "to instate a firstborn") is one of the synonyms for "to prefer".

 The stubborn and rebellious son described in 21:18, 20, according to his own parents’ admittance “will not listen to his father's voice or his mother's voice; even though they discipline him, he will not listen to them”.
 “Stubborn and rebellious” is “sorer u’moreh”; “sorer” is of the root s.r.h (samech, resh, hey) and means “turn aside, defect, or withdraw”.
 “Moreh” is of the root m.r.h (mem, resh, hey) meaning, “contentious, defiant, or rebellious”.
 The type of attitude displayed here issues from the heart and so in Yirmiyahu (Jeremiah) 5:23 we read: “To this people there is a revolting/defiant and a rebellious – sorer u’moreh – heart”.
 This son is further described as “a glutton and a drunkard”.
 The latter noun is “soveh”, the root being s.v.a. (samech, bet/vet, alef), recalling, “sovah” (sin/shin, bet/vet, ayin) which is not only close in sound but also in meaning (albeit employing a different spelling).
 Thus, if one is not ‘satisfied’ - “sa’veh’ah” - and chooses to overindulge, he becomes a “soveh”.
 By making use of similar sounds Hebrew typically points to life’s fine demarcation lines.
-Proverbs 23:19-21 addresses the very same issue, using identical terminology ("soveh").
+Proverbs 23:19-21 addresses the same issue, using identical terminology ("soveh").
 The rebellious son was to be executed by stoning (ref.
-21:21), which is the verb “ragom”, one of several Hebrew terms used to denote this action.
+21:21), the latter being the verb “ragom”, one of several Hebrew terms used to denote this action.

 Another stoning was to occur in the event of a young woman who upon marriage was found not to be a virgin (ref.
 22:20-21), as well as when “a girl that is a virgin, betrothed to a man, and a man finds her in the city and lies with her” (vs. 23-24).
 In these cases, the stoning is “sakol” (s.k.l, samech, kof, lamed), which means not only to “hurl rocks”, but also to “gather rocks” such as in Yishayahu (Isaiah) 5:2: “My Beloved has a vineyard in a fruitful horn.
 And He dug it, and cleared it of stones” (italics added).
 This again illustrates the close proximity between apparent contradictions, of which we shall see more examples later.

 Following the prodigal son in 21:20, the text goes on to speak of “a man [who] has committed a sin worthy of death, and he is put to death, and you hang him on a tree” (v.
 22), appending to it: “he who is hanged is accursed of Elohim” (v.
 23).
 The rabbinic explanation for a sin that incurs hanging is idol worship and/or blaspheming.
 This is exactly what Yeshua was charged with, that is, he was accused of blaspheming the Name of the Almighty (ref.
 Mat.
 26:65; Mark 14:62-64).
-This is also how He “redeemed us from the curse of [pronounced in] the Law [for breaking] its laws [or redeeming us from the “laws of sin and death”], having become a curse for us” (Gal.
+This is also how He “redeemed us from the curse of [what is pronounced in] the Law [for breaking] its laws [or redeeming us from the “laws of sin and death”], having become a curse for us” (Gal.
 3:13).

 The next set of injunctions, in chapter 22, focuses on concern for the property of one’s fellow man and his welfare, as well as sensitivity toward YHVH’s creation.
 “You shall not see your brother's ox or his sheep driven away, and hide yourself from them.
 You shall surely turn them back to your brother” (v.
 1).
 “You shall hide” here is “hit’a’lamta”, of the root a.l.m (ayin, lamed, mem), and means “hidden or concealed”, and in this context also “disregard, neglect” or “pretend not to see”.
 It is from this root that we obtain “olam” or “ad olam” which in Biblical Hebrew speaks mostly of “eternity” (future but also past), being indeed concealed and uncharted from man’s vantage point (Deut.
 23:3; Gen. 17:7; Ex.
 12:24).
 One of the Biblical terms for a young man is “elem” (and “alma” for a young woman), issuing from the same root (e.g., 1Sam.
 17:56; Gen. 24:43); this being the case because their character is still unfolding and their future unknown.